RemainingDelta/remainingdelta/README.md

 - Supporting hundreds of tutoring sessions with real-time updates.

 **Care Compass – Data Modeling & Forecasting 🌍** *(May 2025 – Jun 2025)*
-- Developed SQL data model integrating 7+ datasets for 190+ countries.
+- Designed SQL data model integrating 7+ datasets for 190+ countries.
-- Built regression models predicting health trends up to 2045.
+- Assisted in developing regression models predicting health trends up to 2045.
-- Designed a recommender system for relocation decisions based on healthcare priorities.
+- Contributed to building a recommender system for relocation decisions based on healthcare priorities.

 **CoDesign – Developer Collaboration Platform 🤝** *(Jan 2025 – Mar 2025)*
 - Built Flask + MongoDB platform for matching developers/designers by skills and interests.